Stockholm university

 Research project EaRly internet-based interventions for Children and Adolescents (ERiCA)

 The ERiCA project started with the development of an internet-delivered psychodynamic treatment (IPDT) for adolescent depression.
-At this point, the treatment has been tested in two randomized controlled trials.
-One more trial will be carried out within the project.
+The treatment has been tested in two published research studies with good results.
+A third study was completed in December 2024.

 Project group ERiCA.